TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_101732bb-31af-ee61-7c16-d4ad77c86a50.md

     {
       "id": "cf933cc7-f72d-b499-ed48-c196ccddf343",
       "longDescription": "",
-      "shortDescription": "If you have issues with renewing expired certificates in Application Gateway or if you would like to learn how-to renew certificates", "searchTags": "certificate;renew;expired;ssl certificate;ssl",
+      "shortDescription": "If you have issues with renewing expired certificates in Application Gateway or if you would like to learn how to renew certificates", "searchTags": "certificate;renew;expired;ssl certificate;ssl",
       "category": "Configuration and setup",
       "useInDiagnoseAndSolve": "true"